 Make sure that your bird box camera is powered on, connected to your internet router and has been added to your Windows or Apple computer.
 If the camera has only been added to your phone or tablet, use this guide to easily add it to your computer.

-Using ONVIF Device Manager
+Using ONVIF Device Manager (available on Windows only)

 Using this wonderful free program makes it very easy to find the RTSP stream.